alexMcosta/Aembassador/README.md

 Eventually... very far and if eventually....
 Create an AI arena battle using Crucible Online technology with the match system and create something like Salty Bets.

+The Application will consists of four major parts as follows

-## Pre Game
+## The Analyzer
-AI Assesses the deck and sees what kind of playstyle this deck would favor based on the deck type.
+Analyzer assesses the deck and sees what kind of playstyle this deck would favor based on the deck type.
 It goes over all cards that are in the deck and gives an estimation of what the decks best play style is as well as what it's biggest weakness is.
 As of Age of Ascension I find that decks fall into these catagories of playstyle:

 ### Deck Types